Moonlight Slumber Little Dreamer Review

 A typical weakness of a foam mattress is the droopy edges, but the Little Dreamer has extra firm edges to prevent it from sagging and losing its form.

-The Moonlight Slumber little dreamer is about $199 (check it out at Amazon), which frankly seems like a steep price for a polyurethane core mattress.
+The Moonlight Slumber Little Dreamer is about $199 (check it out at Amazon), which seems like a steep price for a polyurethane core mattress.

-We found that the firmness balance between the infant and toddler sides was really nice; the infant side was super firm, and the toddler side was moderately soft.
+We found that the firm balance between the infant and toddler sides was really nice; the infant side was super firm, and the toddler side was moderately soft.

 The model we purchased didn't have any labels showing which side was the infant side and which was the toddler side.
 If you can't tell from pushing your hand in and feeling which side is the firmer infant side, the one we tested had the words "Moonlight Slumber" printed on one side (the infant side) and the other side was blank (the toddler side).

 The seams were basically non-existent, giving it a nice clean look and feel, and making it easier to wipe clean.

 While we appreciated many of the features of the Little Dreamer, including its safety and health certifications, dual-firmness and lightweight construction, and waterproof cover, we also found some shortcomings.